JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 It is designed to be able to function within a multithreaded program, but is not explicitly a multithreaded I/O library and so doesn't support concurrent use from multiple threads out of the box.
-We decided to protect access to libuv structures with a lock, and then allow any thread (one at a time) to run the event loop.
+For now, we protect access to libuv structures with a single global lock, and then allow any thread (one at a time) to run the event loop.
 When another thread needs the event loop thread to wake up, it issues an async signal.
-This can happen for multiple reasons, including another thread scheduling new work, or another thread needing to run garbage collection.
+This can happen for multiple reasons, including another thread scheduling new work, another thread starting to run garbage collection, or another thread that wants to take the IO lock to do IO.

-### Task migration
+### Task migration across system threads

 In general, a task might start running on one thread, block for a while, and then restart on another.